 Other Program Requirements:

-- All mentors must be available to mentor scholars throughout the full calendar year, January 2018 through December 2018.
-See note above about required email to Floyd Wood from your advisor confirming your availability.
+- All mentors must be available to mentor scholars throughout the full calendar year, January 2020 through December 2020.

 - A progress report and evaluation must be conducted on the mentee at the end of spring, summer and fall semesters

-For questions about the mentoring program, contact Colly Mitchell
+For general questions about the mentoring program, contact Colly Mitchell.